Supporting New Research

 As noted above a major purpose of the P&F program is to help prepare new faculty for successfully submitting competitive grants to the NIH.
-Therefore, we require submissions to be in the NIH format, but the Research Plan is limited to five pages.
+We therefore require submissions to be in the NIH format, but the Research Plan is limited to five pages.

 The five-page Research Plan should include:

 - Approach, as outlined by the NIH for R01 submissions

 Given the reduced length of the P&F, modify section lengths accordingly but include all sections following NIH guidelines.
 The rest of the items in the Table of Contents (i.e. 5-15) should be included if they fall within your proposal (i.e. if your project involves animal research, include item 10; if you have a SUB, include item 13).
 However, only the Specific Aims, Significance, Innovation and Approach sections of the proposal are required to be within the five-page limit.